Holly (novel): Plot

 In July 2021, amidst the COVID-19 pandemic, private investigator Holly Gibney mourns the death of her mother, with whom she had a complicated and strained relationship.
-Despite taking a break from work, Holly is contacted by Penelope Dahl, whose daughter Bonnie disappeared earlier that month.
+While taking a break from work, Holly is contacted by Penelope Dahl, whose daughter Bonnie disappeared earlier that month.
 Holly is intrigued by Penelope's message and agrees to work on the case.

 Holly learns that Bonnie was last seen at a convenience store near Deerfield Park before leaving on her bike.
 Her abandoned bike was later discovered with a note stating "I've had enough" attached to it.
 Holly also finds one of Bonnie's earrings near her last known location.
 She interviews several leads, including Lakeisha, Bonnie's best friend, who elaborates on Bonnie's difficult relationship with her mother.
 Throughout her investigation, she also learns of a boy named Peter Steinman, and Ellen Craslow, a janitor at the local college, who both disappeared under similar circumstances.
 Holly suspects their disappearances may be connected.

 Meanwhile, a series of flashbacks reveal the culprits behind the disappearances: Emily and Rodney Harris, a retired elderly couple who are former professors at the college.
 It is revealed that the couple are cannibals who targeted victims they knew personally.
 They would lock the prisoners in their basement, force them to eat raw liver and ultimately kill them and consume their remains, believing that human flesh would heal their many pains and ailments.
 As the Harrises begin to experience more health problems (Emily with sciatica, and Rodney exhibiting early stages of Alzheimer's disease), they took Bonnie as their next victim.

 Back in the present, Holly branches out her investigation to include Steinman and Craslow's disappearances, which leads her to find out about Cary Dressler.
 She eventually connects each victim to the Harrises.
 She sneaks into the Harrises' home to try and locate one last piece of evidence: the disability van that the Harrises used to lure and kidnap their victims.
 However, she is subdued by Rodney with a taser and taken captive in the basement.

 While Holly is imprisoned, she finds Bonnie's other earring hidden in her cage.
 She goads Rodney (who has grown increasingly senile) into approaching her cage and uses the earring to slit his throat and kill him.
 Upon returning home and discovering her husband's body, a raging Emily attempts to kill Holly using Holly's own revolver, but Holly manages to reach through the bars and snap Emily's neck.
 Meanwhile, Barbara Robinson (Holly's friend, first introduced in Mr. Mercedes) connects the dots on where Holly disappeared to and arrives at the Harrises' home with the authorities to rescue Holly.

 Following her encounter with the Harrises, Holly contemplates retirement, but ultimately decides against it and picks up the phone to take on another case.